To review, document, and encourage the preservation of the Town of Mono's cultural and natural heritage.

 View a map showing the Designated Heritage Properties in Mono including a description of each.
 You can view the registry and access the Heritage Register Bylaw (Bylaw 2016-22) with a listing of properties of interest on the Heritage Properties page.
 Further photographs are available at Peter Dusek Photography.

-Meetings are held on the fourth Monday of each month at 7 p.m. in the Town Hall Committee Meeting Room.
+Meetings are held on the third Monday of each month at 7 p.m. in the Town Hall Committee Meeting Room.

 Meeting dates and location are subject to change.
 Meetings, including agenda, are published on the Council and Committee page.